 Cherry Grove sees roughly two high tides and two low tides every 24 hours, each shifted about 50 minutes later than the day before.
 The tidal range — the difference between high and low — is typically 4 to 6 feet at Cherry Grove Inlet.
 That's a significant change in water level over a relatively flat, sandy environment.

 At low tide, the sandbar extends well beyond the tip.
 Wide, flat, and walkable in every direction.
+(Saturation enhanced to show the contrast clearly.)

 At high tide, the sandbar disappears.
 The beach narrows to a few feet at the very tip.
+(Saturation enhanced to show the contrast clearly.)

 Here's what changes between high and low tide at The Point: